NikolaiRadke/Nokolino_diy/howto_compile/README.md

 1. Set the avarage talking interval in line 30 (10 for 10 minutes is preset)
 2. Select your microcontroller in line 32 and 33 (ATtiny85 is preset).
-3. If you don't want any Battery warnings comment out line 36
+3. If you don't want any battery warnings, comment out line 36

 ### Flashing NOKOlino firmware